DonovanDMC/E621/README.md

 ```

 ## Edit Post
-This is mostyly untested, but should work
+This is mostly untested, but should work
 ```ts
 import E621 from "e621";
 // both username & apikey are required for edits!